pypa/pip/docs/html/user_guide.rst

 be stricter from here on out.

-This also means that, when you run a ``pip install`` command, pip only considers the packages you are installing in that command, and may break already-installed packages.
+This also means that, when you run a ``pip install`` command, pip only considers the packages you are installing in that command, and **may break already-installed packages**.
 It will not guarantee that your environment will be consistent all the time.
 If you ``pip install x`` and then ``pip install y``, it's possible that the version of ``y`` you get will be different than it would be if you had run ``pip install x y`` in a single command.
-We would like your thoughts on what pip's behavior should be; please answer `our survey on upgrades that create conflicts`_.
+We are considering changing this behavior (per :issue:`7744`) and would like your thoughts on what pip's behavior should be; please answer `our survey on upgrades that create conflicts`_.